vancetang/jms-test/README_en.md

 ### 3. MQ Disconnection Reconnection Mechanism

-This application implements a comprehensive MQ disconnection reconnection mechanism:
+This application implements a complete MQ disconnection reconnection mechanism:

 #### Connection Status Monitoring
-- MqConnectionService maintains the connection status using AtomicBoolean for thread safety
+- MqConnectionService maintains the connection status using AtomicBoolean for thread safety.
-- Periodically checks the connection status and attempts to reconnect (every `reconnectIntervalSeconds` seconds)
+- Periodically checks the connection status (every 10 seconds) and attempts to reconnect if a disconnection is detected.
+- Periodically attempts to reconnect (every `reconnectIntervalSeconds` seconds).
-- If reconnection fails consecutively `maxReconnectAttempts` times, the reconnection mechanism will pause for `reconnectPauseMinutes` minutes
+- If consecutive failures reach `maxReconnectAttempts`, the reconnection mechanism pauses for `reconnectPauseMinutes` minutes.

-#### Event Publication Mechanism
+#### Event Publishing Mechanism
-- Publishes a ConnectionPausedEvent event when the connection is paused
+- Publishes a ConnectionPausedEvent when the connection is paused.
-- Publishes a ConnectionResumedEvent event when the connection is restored
+- Publishes a ConnectionResumedEvent when the connection is restored.
-- JmsLifecycleManagerService listens for these events and manages the JMS listener lifecycle
+- JmsLifecycleManagerService listens for these events and manages the JMS listener lifecycle.

 #### JMS Listener Lifecycle Management
-- JmsListenerContainerFactory is configured not to start automatically
+- JmsListenerContainerFactory is configured to auto-start, but its startup and shutdown are controlled by JmsLifecycleManagerService.
+- Disables the default retry mechanism of DefaultMessageListenerContainer and uses a custom MQ reconnection mechanism.
-- Stops the JMS listener when the connection is interrupted to avoid invalid message processing
+- Stops the JMS listener when the connection is interrupted to avoid invalid message processing.
-- Starts the JMS listener when the connection is restored to resume message processing
+- Starts the JMS listener when the connection is restored to resume message processing.
+- Manually starts the JMS listener in the main method when the application starts to ensure the listener is properly started.

 #### Message Sending and Receiving Handling
-- MessageSender checks the connection status before sending messages and throws MqNotConnectedException if the connection is interrupted
+- MessageSender checks the connection status before sending a message and throws a MqNotConnectedException if the connection is interrupted.
-- MessageReceiver checks the connection status before processing messages and throws JMSException if the connection is interrupted
+- MessageReceiver checks the connection status before processing a message and throws a JMSException if the connection is interrupted.
-- The controller layer catches these exceptions and returns appropriate HTTP status codes and error messages
+- The controller layer catches these exceptions and returns appropriate HTTP status codes and error messages.

 ### 4. API Endpoints

 #### Sending Messages

-##### Send Object Message
+##### Sending an Object Message

 ```bash
 curl -X POST http://localhost:8080/api/messages/send \